PyO3/pyo3/guide/src/free-threading.md

 Complicated `#[pyclass]` types may need to deal with thread-safety directly; there is [a dedicated section of the guide](./class/thread-safety.md) to discuss this.

-At a low-level, annotating a module sets the `Py_MOD_GIL` slot on modules defined by an extension to `Py_MOD_GIL_NOT_USED`, which allows the interpreter to see at runtime that the author of the extension thinks the extension is thread-safe.
+At a low-level, annotating a module sets the `Py_MOD_GIL` slot on modules defined by an extension to `Py_MOD_GIL_NOT_USED`, which allows the interpreter to see at runtime that the author of the extension module attests it is thread-safe.

 By opting-out of supporting free-threaded Python, the Python interpreter will re-enable the GIL at runtime while importing your module and print a `RuntimeWarning` with a message containing the name of the module causing it to re-enable the GIL.
 You can force the GIL to remain disabled by setting the `PYTHON_GIL=0` as an environment variable or passing `-Xgil=0` when starting Python (`0` means the GIL is turned off).